S100 Computers

 One very nice thing about these ESP32 modules is that the popular Arduino IDE interface can be used to program them.

-With this board you need to configure the interface/tools/board to be an
+With this board you need to configure the Arduino interface/tools/board to be an

 ESP32 S3 Module.

 Hookup USB connection to your computer.
-You need to also let the Arduino IDE which "COM" port is connected to your computer.
+You need to also let the Arduino IDE which computer "COM" port is connected to your ESP32.

 The Arduino code utilizes a few libraries and .h files:-